-Sylvia Murray was jointly appointed to the Commission by City Council and Mayor Michael Hancock.
-She is a Denver native who began her professional career in social work, electing to serve in emergency response focusing on children in imminent crisis.
+Ms. Murray is a Denver native who began her professional career in social work, electing to serve in emergency response focusing on children in imminent crisis.
 She later transitioned to a career in employee development at a Fortune 500 company.
-She now brings nearly twenty years’ worth of experience in Human Resources from both the public and private sector.
-Her broad range human resources expertise includes compliance, recruitment and retention, training and development, performance management, and employee engagement.
-As a business consultant, she is a sought out professional for new leader coaching as well as employee relations matters, conducting large scale workplace investigations.
+She now brings over twenty years’ worth of experience in Organizational Leadership and Human Resources from both the public and private sector.
+Her broad range of expertise includes compliance, recruitment and retention, training and development, performance management, and employee engagement.
+As a business consultant, she created development programs for new and emerging leaders, counseled on employee relations matters, and conducted large scale workplace investigations.

-Along with her professional and educational accomplishments, Commissioner Murray is also a proud member of Delta Sigma Theta Sorority, Incorporated, an organization committed to public service to local communities throughout the world.
+Along with her professional and educational accomplishments, Executive Director Murray is also a proud member of Delta Sigma Theta Sorority, Incorporated, an organization committed to public service to local communities throughout the world.
 She is also a previous Vice President of Jack and Jill of America, Incorporated (Denver Chapter), whose membership is dedicated to nurturing future African American leaders by strengthening children through leadership development, volunteer service, philanthropic giving and civic duty.